Sustainable Rural Development MSc

 You can use the above QR code to connect directly to the course details.

-For the last 25 years I have been involved with the development of rural communities from the agency and community perspective.
+For the last 25 years, I have been involved with the development of rural communities from the agency and community perspective.
 Maintaining my involvement with the rural sector means I bring significant real-life experience and knowledge to the course.

-Apply for Sustainable Rural Development MSc
+Apply for Sustainability and Rural Regeneration MSc

 We are delighted that you are thinking about studying at the University of the Highlands and Islands.
 We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.